Formstone/Formstone/docs/utility-touch.md

 });
 ```

-Note: `pan` or `scale` can be used together to create a rich interface.
+Note: `pan` and `scale` can also be used together to create a rich interface.

 ## Options